Sean Kingston: 2011–2013: King of Kingz, Back 2 Life, "Lee Strike" and other projects

-2013–present: Road to Deliverance
+2013–2023: Road to Deliverance

-In March 2013, Kingston announced plans for his upcoming fourth studio album while stating that he will be recording with Disney and pop star Zendaya.
-At the same time, he said that they are both recording a song titled "Heart on Empty", which Kingston described as "a soulful ballad that you all will be sure to remember".
-In November, Kingston also guest-starred, along with Chance the Rapper, Debra Wilson, Erykah Badu, Mel B, Rochelle Jordan, David Alan Grier, and Christopher "Kid" Reid, in the Bob Marley episode of Black Dynamite on Cartoon Network's Adult Swim.
+In March 2013, Kingston announced plans for his upcoming fourth studio album while stating that he would be recording with Disney and pop star Zendaya.
+At the same time, he said that they were both recording a song titled "Heart on Empty", which Kingston described as "a soulful ballad that you all will be sure to remember".
+In November, Kingston also guest starred as Dexter and Saint in an episode of Black Dynamite on Cartoon Network's Adult Swim.
 In March 2015, Kingston posted on Instagram a picture with Swedish record producer RedOne, confirming that they were working on the album.
-In May 2015, Sean Kingston posted a snippet of the then-upcoming lead single from his fourth studio album.
-On September 14, 2015, Kingston premiered his first single in two years titled "Wait Up", the lead single off his upcoming fourth studio album.
+In May 2015, Kingston posted a snippet of the then-upcoming lead single from his fourth studio album.
+On September 14, 2015, Kingston premiered his first single in two years, titled "Wait Up", the lead single off his upcoming fourth studio album.
+However the song ended up not included on any album.
+In December 2015, he released "sina see song" with Sri Lankan music producer Iraj Weeraratne, Indian singer Sonu Kakkar, and Kaizer Kaiz (Sri Lankan rapper).
 Music videos were released for "One Away" and "All I Got" in January and March 2016, respectively.
 In March 2017, he announced the release of the Made in Jamaica mixtape, preceded by the single "Chance" that featured Vybz Kartel.
+However the mixtape was scrapped.
 In 2018, he participated with Italian singer Giusy Ferreri on the vocal part of the single "Amore e capoeira", by Italian record producers Takagi & Ketra.

-In 2019, he released his single "Peace of Mind" with rapper Tory Lanez.

-In June 2020, he announced the creation of the "Professional Rapper Boxing League" with hip hop super agent, Triple The Mogul.

-On May 21, 2021, Kingston returned with the single, "Darkest Times", featuring G Herbo, while also announcing his upcoming fourth studio album.

-On December 31, 2021, Kingston participated with Japanese rapper TOMORO on the vocal part of the single "Let Me Hold You".
+In 2019, he released his single "Peace of Mind" with Canadian singer Tory Lanez and Nigerian singer Davido.
+In June 2020, he announced the creation of the "Professional Rapper Boxing League" with hip hop super-agent, Triple the Mogul.
+On May 21, 2021, Kingston returned with the single, "Darkest Times" (featuring G Herbo), while also announcing his upcoming fourth studio album.
+On December 31, 2021, Kingston participated with Japanese rapper Tomoro on the single "Let Me Hold You".

-On September 30, 2022, Road To Deliverance was released as Kingston's fourth studio album.
+On September 30, 2022, Road to Deliverance was released as Kingston's fourth studio album.
+In 2023, Kingston co-wrote Chris Brown's single "Sensational".